New York City Journalism Schools

 Master of Science in Journalism

-As of the 2013-2014 school year, full-time students can complete this program in ten months; the part-time program takes two years to complete.
+Full-time students can complete this program in ten months; the part-time program takes two years to complete.
 Classes focus on the use of the written word, image, sound and audience engagement.
 Students also have the opportunity to apply their classroom knowledge by writing and producing short news stories about issues in New York and beyond.

 While students build their journalistic skills, they also develop an understanding of the role of journalism in society.
 Along with in-class work, future professionals can take part in student-run publications, including an online news website and magazine.
 They can also sign up for a documentary project that encourages budding film producers and directors or an investigative journalism project with the Stabile Center for Investigative Journalism.